DovetailSoftware/l10n/README.md

 ## Notes:

-- the tool allows for export-once-import-to-many approach which means the lists may be exported only once form a template database, localized, then imported to as many databases as needed, without having to go through export/text-edit steps for each database separately.
+- the tool allows for export-once-import-to-many approach which means the lists may be exported only once form a template database, localized, then imported to as many databases as needed, without having to go through export-edit steps for each database separately.
 - Clarify list elements are searched for by title.
 If they are already localized, the localized values will be updated.
 - used-defined pop-up list elements are searched for by title at a level they belong to.
 If they are already localized, the localized values will be updated.
 - rank values are exported for visual reference only.
 They will not be modified even if edited.